godot-nim/gdext-nim/README.md

 - [x] Hot reloading

-  Does not work on macos.
-Otherwise, the editor terminates abnormally at a medium frequency.
+  It works, but sometimes the editor crashes.

 ### In preparation